DxGrumpzz/ResourceLocator/README.md

 # ResourceLocator
-A resource locator that finds embedded resources in .NET applications
+A resource locator that finds embedded resources in C# applications